 A local connection to Hertsmere means that one or more of the following criteria applies - both at the time of applying and when an offer of housing is made.

-Have lived for at least 12 months in the borough by choice, either in rented or other accommodation we consider permanent;
+- Have lived for at least five years in the borough by choice, either in rented or other accommodation we consider permanent;

 Q: What happens once I am on the Housing Register?

 A: Shortly after your registration on the scheme, you will receive confirmation in the post.
 The letter will give you your registration number and date (normally the date we received your housing registration form), and details of the priority band you have been placed in.

 If you are eligible, it will also tell you the size of property you will be allowed to bid for under the scheme.

 Q: How long will I have to wait on the register?

 A: It is not possible to say how long you will need to wait before you are successful in getting a property.
 We have more people on our housing register than there are available properties and not everybody on the register will secure housing.

 Q: Will I need to let you know of any changes in my circumstances?